Academic Progress Rate: Measurement

-Teams that fail to achieve an APR score of 930 - equivalent to a 50% graduation rate - may be penalized.
+Teams that fail to achieve an APR score of 930—equivalent to a 50% graduation rate—may be penalized.
 A perfect score is 1000.
 The scores are calculated as follows:

 Each student-athlete receiving athletically related financial aid earns one retention point for staying in school and one eligibility point for being academically eligible.
-A team’s total points are divided by the points possible and then multiplied by one thousand to equal the team’s Academic Progress Rate score.
+A team's total points are divided by the points possible and then multiplied by 1000 to yield the team's APR score.

-Example: A Division I Football Bowl Subdivision team awards the full complement of 85 grants-in-aid.
+Example: An NCAA Division I Football Bowl Subdivision (FBS) team awards the full complement of 85 grants-in-aid.
 If 80 student-athletes remain in school and academically eligible, three remain in school but are academically ineligible and two drop out academically ineligible, the team earns 163 of 170 possible points for that term.
-Divide 163 by 170 and multiply by 1,000 to determine that the team’s Academic Progress Rate for that term is 959.
+Divide 163 by 170 and multiply by 1000, yielding the team's APR for that term: 959.

 The NCAA calculates the rate as a rolling, four-year figure that takes into account all the points student-athletes could earn for remaining in school and academically eligible during that period.
-Teams that do not earn an Academic Progress Rate above specific benchmarks face penalties ranging from scholarship reductions to more severe sanctions like restrictions on scholarships and practice time.
+Teams that do not earn an APR above specific benchmarks face penalties ranging from scholarship reductions to more severe sanctions like restrictions on scholarships and practice time.